The-Mag-Pie/FindMyPhone/README.md

 2. Install apk in Android device
 3. Build package in Tizen Studio and install it on Wearable device
 4. Enjoy
+# IMPORTANT!
+As the app uses the alarm channel, you can't have it muted.